Tensegritics/ClojureDart/README.md

 # Foreword

 ClojureDart is a work-in-progress but it's good enough for the bravest Clojurists to put in in production.
+Learn more about [what's going on.](NEWS.md)

 # Who is behind it?